The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: Identification with the Singer construction

-is a $p$-adic equivalence.
-We will show this by exhibiting an $Ext$-equivalence (see Definition \ref{Ext-equiv})
+is an $p$-adic equivalence.
+We will show this by exhibiting an $Ext$-equivalence (Definition \ref{Ext-equiv})

 where $R_+(-)$ is the homological Singer construction \cite[Def.
 3.7]{LNR12}.
-The $p$-adic equivalence then follows from comparing (inverse limit) Adams spectral sequences as in \cite{LDMA80,AGM85,LNR11}.
-The map $\epsilon_*$ is an $Ext$-equivalence by \cite{LDMA80,AGM85,LNR12}, so we must show that the map $\Phi_n$ is an $Ext$-equivalence.
+The $p$-adic equivalence then follows from comparing Adams spectral sequence to the inverse limit Adams spectral sequence as in \cite{LDMA80,AGM85,LNR12}.
+The map $\epsilon_*$ is an $Ext$-equivalence by \cite[Prop.
+1.2, Thm.
+1.3]{AGM85}, so we must show that the map $\Phi_n$ is an $Ext$-equivalence.

-\begin{defin} A homomorphism $N \to M$ of $\ca_*$-comodules is an \emph{$Ext$-equivalence} if the induced homomorphism
+\begin{defin} A homomorphism $M\to N$ of $\ca_*$-comodules is an \emph{$Ext$-equivalence} if the induced homomorphism

 is an isomorphism for all $s \geq 0$ and $t\in \mathbb{Z}$. \end{defin}